heremaps/gluecodium/docs/lime_idl.md

   * a function can have any number of parameters (zero or more).
   * a function can have a return type (optionally).
   * a function can be declared as throwing an exception (optionally, also see `Exception` below).
-  * a function can be declared as `static` (optionally), meaning it's not a member function but a class function (type function).
+  * a function can be declared as `static` (optionally), meaning it's not a member function, but a class function (type function).

 #### Constructor